 Likewise, the duty of loyalty imposes similar limitations while you are working for your current employer.
 The duty of loyalty automatically applies to every job in New Jersey or New York, whether or not you have a written employment contract or have entered into a non-solicitation agreement or another restrictive covenant.Helping You Understand and Negotiate a Restrictive Covenant

-Whether you have already signed a contract that includes a non-solicitation clause or are being asked to sign one, our employment law and business attorneys can review it, help you understand it, and explain how it limits your rights.
-Our lawyers also can help identify opportunities to revise or amend your agreement by reducing its scope, clarifying its terms or otherwise making it less onerous.
+Whether you have already signed a contract that includes a non-solicitation clause, or are being asked to sign a new one, one of the New Jersey employment law attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C., can review it, help you understand it, and explain how it limits your rights.
+Our lawyers also can help identify opportunities to revise or amend your agreement by reducing its scope, clarifying its terms, or otherwise making it less onerous.

-If you have questions about your New York or New Jersey non-solicitation clause or another restrictive covenant we welcome you to contact us online or to call us at (973) 744-4000 to schedule a consultation with one of our employment law attorneys.
+If you have questions or concerns about a non-solicitation clause or another restrictive covenant, we welcome you to contact us online or to call us at (201) 777-2250 to schedule a consultation with one of our New Jersey non-solicitation agreement attorneys.